chrta/sip_call/README.rst

 Programming
 -----------

 The source code is mixed C and C++.
-A transition to boost:sml is in progress.

 This application is to be used with `Espressif IoT Development Framework`_ (ESP-IDF).
-It is tested with revision 93a8603c545fb8e54741d6685146e2f3b874378d
+It is tested with revision 8bc19ba893e5544d571a753d82b44a84799b94b1

 Please check ESP-IDF docs for getting started instructions.